 I guess I could blame my insomnia on my over-active brain, my husband’s occasional snoring, hormone imbalance, or restlessness, but no matter its origin, it seems as though my night is chopped up instead of one luxurious cloud of slumber.
-For the most part.
-Every now and then, I get lucky: I snooze through the night and wake up feeling refreshed.
+Dealing with insomnia can be a lot, no matter how old you are.
+Considering sleep is important, finding ways to manage it is something I continue to do.
+I think alternative solutions such as looking into order marijuana online canada or participating in cognitive therapy could be the way forward.
+I’ll have to do some research into this first.
+For the most part, very now and then, I get lucky: I snooze through the night and wake up feeling refreshed.
 Ah, there’s nothing like a good night’s sleep!

 I must admit, when my husband is out of town and our alarm system is turned on to Command Instant and the bedroom door is locked and my sound machine is producing white noise, I do rest more deeply.
 For instance, last night while my husband was on the other side of the world, I only woke once for a short amount of time.
 A cause for celebration!